cmu-delphi/delphi-epidata/docs/symptom-survey/server-access.md

     ![Screenshot of Cyberduck's opening screen.](screenshots/cyberduck-1.png)

-2. Select SFTP (SSH File Transfer Protocol) and input the credentials given to you in the “CMU Delphi COVID Survey Data Access” email.
+2. Select SFTP (SSH File Transfer Protocol) and input the credentials given to you (server, user, password, and port) in the “CMU Delphi COVID Survey Data Access” email.

     ![Screenshot of Cyberduck's screen to enter credentials.](screenshots/cyberduck-2.png)

 3. You should then have access to the CSV files of individual responses from CMU Delphi COVID Survey of Facebook users.
 See our [response files documentation](survey-files.md) for information on how these files are formatted.